neilsteven1997/cybersecurity/networking-secure-protocols-tryhackme-2025-12-13.md

 Click on the View Site button to access the related site.
 Please follow the instructions on the site to obtain the flag.
 - `THM{Protocols_secur3d}`

+---
+## VPN

+A fundamental requirement for geographically disparate organizations is the ability to securely connect remote offices and users to central corporate resources, making all devices function as if they were physically present at the main branch.
+The most economical and effective solution is the implementation of a **Virtual Private Network (VPN)**, which leverages existing public internet infrastructure.
+The "Virtual" component refers to establishing a logical network overlay across an untrusted network.

+The original TCP/IP protocol suite was engineered primarily for packet delivery efficiency and route adaptability, lacking inherent mechanisms to ensure the **confidentiality** or **integrity** of data traversing the network.
+A VPN addresses this by creating a "Private" connection.
+This process establishes an encrypted tunnel between the VPN client (in a remote branch or on a remote user's device) and the VPN server (typically located at the main branch).
+All traffic traversing this tunnel is encrypted, protecting data from disclosure and alteration by external threats on the public network.

+Once established, a typical VPN configuration routes **all** of the user's internet traffic through the secure tunnel.
+Consequently, any accessed internet service or web application registers the public IP address of the VPN server, not the user's actual IP address.
+This functionality is the basis for using VPNs to circumvent geographic content restrictions and enhances privacy by obfuscating the user's true location.
+Additionally, the user's local Internet Service Provider (ISP) can only observe encrypted traffic flowing into and out of the VPN server, limiting the ISP's ability to censor or monitor specific activity.
+For instance, connecting to a VPN server located in Japan causes destination servers to treat the user as physically present in Japan, customizing the content accordingly .

+While the most common setup dictates routing all traffic over the VPN tunnel, specific server configurations may limit the VPN connection solely to accessing a designated private network without routing general internet traffic.
+A critical security consideration is that some poorly configured VPN services may inadvertently leak the user's actual IP address, even when they are expected to route all traffic securely.
+Users relying on a VPN for anonymity must perform additional verification, such as a DNS leak test, to ensure integrity.
+Furthermore, it is essential to note that the use of VPNs is restricted or outright illegal in certain jurisdictions; users must comply with local laws and regulations, particularly when traveling.

+---

+### Key Takeaways

+* VPNs are an economical solution for securely connecting remote users and offices over the public internet infrastructure.
+* The "Virtual" component establishes a logical, encrypted tunnel, while the "Private" component enforces confidentiality and integrity.
+* A primary benefit is the obfuscation of the user's public IP address, which is replaced by the VPN server's IP for all external access.
+* VPNs are frequently used to bypass geographical content restrictions and limit ISP monitoring and censorship.
+* Users must verify that their VPN configuration does not leak their actual IP address (e.g., via DNS leak tests) and must adhere to local regulations regarding VPN usage.

+What would you use to connect the various company sites so that users at a remote office can access resources located within the main branch?
+- VPN